charlesleejy/geo_international_ports/README.md

 Steps to generate output
-1. Download the key from your Project IAM
+1. Download the key from IAM of your personal Google Cloud Project
 2. Set up the environment variable by running command on Windows: set GOOGLE_APPLICATION_CREDENTIALS=KEY_PATH
 3. Define the project_id, credential_file and the target tables for each of the question in the geo_international_ports.py
 4. run geo_international_ports.py